Letters of Recommendation

 - Teaching assistants

 When you request LORs to be submitted to the various application services, you will be asked to either waive or not waive access to your LORs.
 The choice is up to you.
-However, medical schools much prefer that you waive access to the letters, as this helps ensure the confidentiality of the LOR, so that is our recommendation as well.
+However, Physician Assistant schools much prefer that you waive access to the letters, as this helps ensure the confidentiality of the LOR, so that is our recommendation as well.